Jian66/WRR/README.md

 package daily model is used to store the code for daily models and corresponding optimization results.

-package update and reoptimization is used to store the code for update and reoptimziation process and corresponding results.
+package update and optimization is used to store the code for update and optimization process and corresponding results.